 California is a net export state with respect to its agricultural products.
-The nationwide economic impact of Napa County wine in 2016 was \$33.5bn4, and in 2022, grapes grown in Napa County were valued at over \$890m5, figures which continue to rise over time.
+The nationwide economic impact of Napa County wine in 2016 was \$33.5bn,4 and in 2022, grapes grown in Napa County were valued at over \$890m,5 figures which continue to rise over time.
 The economic benefits of this critical industry, which is the primary source of income for millions of Californians, should be properly addressed in considering climate action bills that impose short-term deadlines to rapidly reduce climate pollution.
-Legislation aimed at addressing the effects of elimate change that implicates agricultural production should acknowledge the erucial role of agriculture in California's economy and consider the farreaching consequences of reduced agricultural commodity exports.
-As described in the Land Use subsection, the County's Agricultural Preserve zoning ordinance creates a careful balance between agriculture and urban development.
-The County seeks to maintain that balance in its actions and will oppose efforts that threaten its ability to do so.
+Legislation aimed at addressing the effects of climate change that implicates agricultural production should acknowledge the crucial role of agriculture in California's economy and consider the far-reaching consequences of reduced agricultural commodity exports.